-Decreased functional capacity is common in patients with ESKD and is associated with poor QOL measures.
-Resistance exercise training by ankle weights was reported to improve QOL in patients on chronic maintenance hemodialysis (Box 25.8) [19].
-Similarly, aerobic exercise over 10 months was effective in reducing heart rate variability, improving depressive symptom severity and QOL measures in a small group of chronic hemodialysis patients (Box 25.8).
-Therefore, exercise training can potentially function as a non-pharmacological intervention that clinicians can prescribe to treat MDD in CKD and ESKD patients given little harm and the multifaceted benefit of such an intervention.
-Other potential approaches to treat MDD in CKD and ESKD patients focus on pain management, improving sexual dysfunction, and management of anxiety (Box 25.8) [19].
-Further research is required to evaluate if community and religious organizations may intervene and ameliorate depressive symptoms of CKD and ESKD patients by improving their social interaction skills.
+Other potential approaches to treat MDD in CKD and ESKD patients focus on pain management, improving sexual function, and management of anxiety (Box 23.8) [11].
+Future research is required to evaluate if community and religious organizations may intervene and ameliorate depressive symptoms of CKD and ESKD patients by improving their social interaction skills.
 This may also help in addressing and overcoming marital and family discord that is commonly found in this patient population.
 Music and art therapy is an exciting field that remains to be more fully explored in patients on chronic hemodialysis while they remain idle on the dialysis machine for a long period of time.
-It remains to be investigated whether treatment of depression in patients with CKD can result in improvements in QOL and survival.
+It remains to be investigated whether treatment of depression in patients with CKD can result in improvements in QOL and survival (Fig. 23.3) [11].